Ysidro Reyes

-Ysidro Reyes (1813–1863) was a Los Angeles-based business man and grandson of Juan Francisco Reyes, the first alcalde (mayor) of the Los Angeles pueblo.
+Ysidro Reyes (1813–1863) was a Los Angeles–based business man and grandson of Juan Francisco Reyes, the first alcalde (mayor) of the Los Angeles pueblo.

 Life

 Reyes acquired half of a Mexican Land Grant called the Rancho Boca de Santa Monica, splitting with Francisco Marquez many acres of land located in present-day Santa Monica Canyon, the Pacific Palisades, and parts of Topanga Canyon.
-Ysidro's father, Juan Francisco Reyes, was a mixed-race settler from Mexico who arrived in Los Angeles shortly after the original settlers of 1781.
+Ysidro's father, Juan Francisco Reyes, was a settler from modern day Mexico (then New Spain) who arrived in Los Angeles shortly after the original settlers of 1781.
 Juan Francisco Reyes was a soldier and businessman, receiving and selling land-grants from the Spanish Crown including Rancho Los Encinos and Lompoc.

 Ysidro Reyes lived on the Rancho Boca de Santa Monica, in the Santa Monica Canyon, working a large tract of land with his father that extended to what is now Hollywood.
 Additionally, Ysidro Reyes had a business selling tar from the La Brea Tar Pits to the people of Los Angeles, who used it for their roofs.